 - $0.25 CPC or cost per result

-Keep in mind this is a campaign I targeted at the USA, and we all know how USA is one of the most competitive geos in every ad network.
+Keep in mind this is a campaign I targeted in the USA, and we all know how the USA is one of the most competitive geos in every ad network.

 That’s around 4 clicks per buck, which isn’t that bad if the traffic is well segmented and targeted for the USA.

-Here’s the ad and the results it got besides the traffic we received during this days:
+Here’s the ad and the results it got besides the traffic we received during these days:

 I left that comment on purpose because from the 385 clicks I received, only 1 person retweeted the post and 44 liked it, yet the only comment we got was one implying I’m a fraud LOL.

 I wonder if the tactic of calling someone a fraud so they feel chickened and reveal their URL works for real, but obviously I wasn’t going to reveal the URL if the case study to get much more competition.
 It’s just plain dumb.